whampson/CarGenTools/README.md

 $ dotnet tool install -g CarGenImport
 $ dotnet tool install -g CarGenMerge
 ```
-3) Now you can run `cgimport` and `cgmerge` from your shell!
+3) Run `cgimport` or `cgmerge` from anywhere on your system.

 ### Standalone Installation
-1) Download and extract the [latest](https://github.com/whampson/CarGenTools/releases)
+1) Download and extract the [latest standalone release](https://github.com/whampson/CarGenTools/releases)
-standalone release for your system.
+for your system.
+2) Open a shell and navigate to the extraction directory.
+3) Run `cgimport` or `cgmerge`.

 ## Usage
 ### cgimport